-This fall OER grants will focus on converting general education courses with a long-term goal to create a low- or no-cost pathway for students completing their general education requirements.
-Applications are now available in the NuRamp system.
+Applications are now available in the NuRamp system!
 To apply, log in to the system using your NetID.
-You can find the Affordable Content Grants: OER@UNO – Fall 2020 applications under Internal Competitions.
+You can find the Affordable Content Grants: OER@UNO – Fall 2021 applications under Internal Competitions.
 Applicants who are interested in viewing the full grant rubric can visit our OER Research Guide.
 Grant funds will vary based on the scope of the project with $1,000-$2,500 for single section conversions and a maximum of $10,000 for large-scale, multi-section course conversions.
-Grant recipients will be notified by October 26, 2020.
+Grant recipients will be notified by November 1, 2021.

 Who Can Apply?

-Full- or part-time faculty who are interested in converting their general education curriculum from traditionally published materials to low or no cost materials are eligible to apply.
+Full or part-time faculty who are interested in converting their courses from traditionally published materials to low or no cost materials are eligible to apply.
+We continue to encourage faculty who are interested in converting their general education curriculum to apply as well.

 Why is Affordable Content Important?